 - What software you’ll need to create your designs

-Canva, for example, is free and it’s what I use to create the graphics on my site.
-Just make sure you read Canva’s licensing rules if your plan to sell any designs or templates you make with the software to avoid any copyrighting issues.
+Canva, for example, is free and it’s very user-friendly.
+Just make sure you read the Canva licensing rules if you plan to sell any designs or templates you make with the software to avoid any copyright issues.

-Proofreading means reviewing written copy for grammar, punctuation and spelling errors.
+Proofreading involves reviewing written copy for grammar, punctuation, and spelling errors.

-Being a general proofreader might appeal to shy and introverted moms who want some variety.
+Being a general proofreader might appeal to shy and introverted people who want some variety.
 But specializing could help you level up your income and earn a full-time income from home.

-There are a ton of online tools, resources and classes you can use to learn about proofreading and how to make money as a freelance proofreader.
-Skillshare, for example, has quite a few to choose from.
+There are plenty of online tools, resources, and classes you can use to learn about proofreading and how to make money as a freelance proofreader.

-If you’re looking for THE authority on proofreading, check out Caitlin Pyle of Proofread Anywhere is my go-to pick.
+If you’re looking for THE authority on proofreading, then Caitlin Pyle of Proofread Anywhere is my go-to pick.
 She offers a free introductory webinar to proofreading that can help you decide if it’s a good side hustle fit.

-Virtual assistants or VAs help business owners, bloggers and companies run their business.
+Virtual assistants or VAs help business owners, bloggers, and companies run their businesses.
 The kinds of services you can offer as a VA include:

 - Blog management